taro-ishihara/balena-display/README.md

 - LAUNCH_URL_2

   A URL for secondry display.
 If you don't set this but plug 2 displays, then LAUNCH_URL_1 will be displayed on both screen. (mirro mode)

+- SHOW_CURSOR

+  0 or 1, if you set this 1, mouse cursor will show up on the screen.
+Mainly for debug with localdebug mode.